 The immune system produces white blood cells and chemicals that attack invaders.
 One type of white blood cell is the lymphocyte, which exists in three main forms—natural killer cells, T cells, and B cells.
 Lymphocytes work in different ways to fight disease.
 They play a vital role in keeping us healthy and in helping to save our lives when we develop a potentially serious infection.

 Our immune system consists of two major components: the innate system and the acquired system.

 The Innate or Nonspecific Immune System

 Humans are born with an innate or nonspecific immune system.
 Components of this system respond quickly to pathogens (microbes that cause disease) without having had previous exposure to them.
-In addition, the innate system attacks many different pathogens regardless of their antigens.
+In addition, the innate system attacks or inhibits many different pathogens regardless of their antigens.
 An “antigen” is a specific molecule on the surface of a cell or particle that triggers an attack by the acquired immune system.

 The Acquired or Specific Immune System

 The acquired, adaptive, or specific immune system develops during our life as we are exposed to pathogens or after we receive vaccinations.
 The components of this system are more specialized than the components of the innate system.
 They also take longer to react to a pathogen and are antigen-specific.

 The acquired system has a memory component, allowing the body to efficiently attack a pathogen when the body is exposed to the invader for a second or subsequent time after the initial exposure.
 T cells and B cells are part of the acquired immune system.